 The upper grounds can be rented for camping and group events; check out http://www.marblesprings.net/ to learn more.

 Museum of Appalachia

 I wrote about the Museum of Appalachia in more detail in my November, 2015 blog post, and will give it just a paragraph’s worth of mention here.
 This Norris, TN open-air museum is affiliated with the Smithsonian, and features what may be the country’s best collection of regional farm machinery and literal backwoods cabins from the mountain regions of Tennessee, Kentucky, Virginia, and North Carolina.
-The gravel road to the visitor center winds past a working farm with cows, goats, and horses, and the main concentration of buildings includes more livestock in the form of chickens and goats, plus the requisite peacocks.
+The gravel road to the visitor center winds past a working farm with cows, goats, and horses, and the main concentration of buildings includes more livestock in the form of chickens, goats and peacocks.
 Among other period buildings, you’ll find a one-room schoolhouse, a gristmill, and a smokehouse, as well as a cantilever barn and a whiskey still used by Popcorn Sutton.
 The visitor center includes a restaurant and a first-rate general store.

 Visit http://www.museumofappalachia.org/ for hours and directions.